Shirlazybrat/100-days-of-code/r1-log.md

 Started building the mock Yelp app by setting up the folders and base files and routes.

 ### R1D10
-Built a small and simple API using express, node and mongo.
+Started to build a small and simple API using express, node and mongo.
+Issues with running MongoDB on my Mac, frustrating so gonna try MLab  (another day).

+### R1D10
+Going through BackboneJS, mainly for better usderstand of the codebase at my job, but also to get the feel of another framewoks.